DragonFly On-Line Manual Pages

 pkg.conf(5).

-reinstall or update jobs are processed by removing the currently
+stall or update jobs are processed by removing the currently installed

-installed package and immediately installing the replacement.
-New
+package and immediately installing the replacement.
+New dependencies are

 OPTIONS